Top 10 secrets of Kenauk (Seigneurie Papineau) unveiled!

 1. Precambrian marble and its unique flora

-We now have confirmation that the Kinonge (Salmon) River valley shelters unique flora.
+The Kinonge (Salmon) River valley shelters unique flora.
 Showy orchis and walking fern were among the many rare plants identified by botanists.

-4. Lake Papineau and the flora on its rocky shorelines
+4. Lake Papineau and its flora

 Our botanists have identified several rare plants on the shores of Lake Papineau.
 Interestingly, some of them had no known occurrence in this area until now.
 Their presence is, among other things, an indicator of the well-preserved integrity of the water bodies and shores of the Kenauk property.